The Financial Consumer Agency of Canada provides a lot of useful information for new home buyers and mortgages. You can visit their site here.

 Make sure your credit report is in order to avoid problems.

-Understanding the pre-approval process
+Understanding the pre-approval process and qualifying for a mortgage

 Find out how the process works and get prepared.